Understanding Symptoms Of Severe Anxiety And Stress

 What is anxiety?

 Anxiety refers to feelings of nervousness, fear, and worry that often arise out of uncertainty.
 Most people experience anxiety occasionally, whether it’s related to work, relationships, or other aspects of life.
-Some individuals, however, live with anxiety that rises to the level of a mental health condition.
-Anxiety disorders include panic disorder, generalized anxiety disorder, social anxiety disorder, separation anxiety disorder, and specific phobias.
-According to the Anxiety and Depression Association of America, anxiety disorders are the most prevalent mental health conditions in the US.
+Some individuals, however, live with anxiety that rises to the level of a diagnosable mental health illness.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) outlines several different diagnosable anxiety disorders, such as panic disorder, generalized anxiety disorder, social anxiety disorder, separation anxiety disorder, and specific phobias.
+According to the Anxiety and Depression Association of America, anxiety disorders are the most prevalent type of mental health condition in the US.
+Signs of an anxiety disorder can depend on the individual and the specific disorder, but they generally include both mental and physical symptoms like:

 • Muscle tension